alex-voodoo/diaspora/features/moderation/README.md

 This feature implements user-driven public moderation.

+**Alpha status.**  This is still work in progress, not fully implemented, and not well tested.

 ## Problem

 The standard approach to moderation in Telegram is insufficient (if not saying "flawed in many ways").
 Here are some disadvantages: